POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 ----------------------------------

 First, we need to create the :samp:`PSyGird` object.
-To do so, the pipeline needs to now the directory which contains the MESA runs, the compression, and whether to crop the history for some certain runs.
+To do so, the pipeline needs to now the directory which contains the MESA runs, the compression, the grid type, and whether to crop the history for some certain runs.
 Hence, the :samp:`step_1.csv` file should have those columns:

 .. code-block::

-    path_to_grid,compression,stop_before_carbon_depletion
+    path_to_grid,compression,grid_type,stop_before_carbon_depletion

 And the lines below contain the data for each unique combination of the three parameters to be processed.
 Here the :samp:`DATA_ID` simply refers to the line